jbraivejhr/jbraivejhr/README.md

 - 👀 I’m interested in connecting with software professionals who like hearing about cool opportunities in Toronto
 - 🌱 I’m currently looking for programmers who have an interest in Rust
 - 💞️ I’m looking to collaborate with anyone interested in exploring opportunities with cool tech startups
 - 📫 How to reach me?
-Send me a message through Github, I check my messages everyday
+Connect with me on LI @ Jeremy Braive

 <!---
 jbraivejhr/jbraivejhr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.